Seagate/S3-Kinetic/README.KINETIC.md

                       X86 NONSMR    (for non-smr drive using SATA interface (like standard SATA drive), X86 processor).
                       X86 SMR       (for smr drive using SATA interface, X86 processor).

-      An exectuable 'minio' will be created and is ready to run.
-(Should have different names later, like : s3kinetic-x86-srm or s3kinetic-x86-nonsmr or s3kinetic-arm-lammarrkv).
+      An exectuable 'minio' and s3kinetic.x.y  will be created and are ready to run.

     B. RUN s3kinetic:
        1. UNDER INTERPOSER ARM:
-          - Copy minio (ARM version) to the Lamarrkv drive under directory /mnt/util: scp minio root@ip_address:/mnt/util/
+          - Copy minio or s3kinetic.x.y (ARM version) to the Lamarrkv drive under directory /mnt/util: scp minio root@ip_address:/mnt/util/
           - ssh into Lamarrkv drive
             ssh root@ip_address
           - Go to directory /mnt/util
             cd /mnt/util
+          - Kill the running kineticd:
+            killkv
           - Make sure certificate.pem and private.pem are in this directory cp certificates/*.pem .
           - Make sure there is directory metadata.db that has users.json.